kivra/money_laundry/README.md

 =============

 Erlang Currency and money laundering functions.
-The rationale behind a custom numbers library is to be able to store and process numberic values while only losing precision when necessary.
+The rationale behind a custom numbers library is to be able to store and process numeric values while only losing precision when necessary.

 ``` erlang